awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

 During the BYOL image ingestion process, if you are using Windows 10, you have the option to subscribe to Microsoft Office Professional 2016 \(32\-bit\) or 2019 \(64\-bit\) through AWS\.
 If you choose this option, Office is pre\-installed in your BYOL image and included on any WorkSpaces that you launch from this image\.

 If you choose to subscribe to Office through AWS, additional charges will apply\.
-For more information, see [Amazon WorkSpaces Pricing](https://aws.amazon.com/workspaces/pricing/)\.
+For more information, see [Workspaces Pricing](https://aws.amazon.com/workspaces/pricing/)\.

 **Important**
 If Microsoft Office is already installed on the VM that you are using to create your BYOL image, you must uninstall it from the VM if you want to subscribe to Office through AWS\.